Human jaw shrinkage: Evolutionary history

 The general trend of jaw and oral cavity shrinkage, as well as dental malocclusion presence, has been observed in burial remains across Eurasia.
 Analyses of remains from areas thought to be in situ (origin) to agriculture, such as those in the Levant region dated to approximately 12,000 years ago, are thought to be where humans first changed from hunting and gathering to a more agricultural lifestyle, with some populations relying on agriculture more than others.
 Burial sites ranging from 15,000 years ago to approximately 4,000 years ago, spread throughout Europe and modern-day Turkey, have been determined to be the remains of farmers, hunter-gatherers, transitional farmers, and semi-sedentary hunter-gatherers; comparisons and analyses of dental dimensions and jaw morphology have been made between these four lifestyle practices.
 Clear morphological differences were found based on lifestyle practice, as the jaws and teeth associated with more farming were shown to be smaller on average and often accompanied with malocclusion.
 Hunter-gatherer populations overwhelmingly had larger jaws, almost always providing adequate space for teeth, including wisdom teeth, and tongue crowding was rare.
-Indigenous hunter-gatherer populations living today, such as Australian aborigines and the Hadza people of Tanzania, have better oral health and less malocclusion than the average human living in a developed society today.
+Indigenous hunter-gatherer populations living today, such as Aboriginal Australians and the Hadza people of Tanzania, have better oral health and less malocclusion than the average human living in a developed society today.
 Within Hadza populations, a difference in oral health between males and females has been shown; Hadza women predominantly eat agricultural foods, because they spend most of their time in villages, while the men mostly live in the bush, which consists of hunting, tracking, and gathering.
 This lifestyle difference causes Hadza men's diets to be dominated by wild foods and leads to them having less periodontal disease, straighter teeth, and fewer cavities than their female counterparts.
 Even when comparing medieval skulls (approximately 500 to 1,500 years ago) with modern skulls, there is stark contrast in terms of jaw size and malocclusion rates.

 Due to the exponential increase in advancement since the Agricultural Revolution 12,000 years ago, humans' immediate environments, diets, and culture have changed dramatically.
 This short length of time, relative to evolutionary timescale, means human genetics are still essentially the same as before these modern changes in lifestyle practices.
 Specific human developmental pathways were naturally selected for, over vast periods of time; however, these pathways no longer fully match our current environments, leading to the rise in new pathologies and disease; this is also known as evolutionary mismatch.